bettylj/PetFinder/README.md

 # PetFinder
-PetFinder is a project created and dveloped by a group of University of Colorado at Boulder student.
+PetFinder is a project created and developed by a group of University of Colorado at Boulder student.
 The project is a contribution toward CSCI3308 course in Fall 2015 semester.

 Team Members
   1. Jia Li